 Freshers’ flu: Causes, symptoms and cures

-You’re four days into freshers’ week: your head is pounding, you’re cowering under your bed covers and you feel absolutely rotten.
-Where did it all go wrong?
-Chances are you'll probably come down with a case of the “freshers' flu” at least once during your time at university (and as the name suggests, most likely during your induction week).
+Chances are you'll probably come down with a case of the 'freshers' flu' at least once during your time at university.
+And, as the name suggests, most likely during your first few weeks.

-Whilst freshers' flu obviously isn't the end of the world – although it may feel like it is at the time – it’s not the most convenient of times to be getting sick when you have so much going on, so many new people to meet and so many nights out to attend.
+While freshers' flu obviously isn't the end of the world, it's not the most convenient time to get sick.
+You have so much going on, so many new people to meet and so many nights out to go on.

-If you're determined to do everything you can to avoid catching your dose, or have already been affected and are looking for the holy grail of cures, this is the guide for you.
+If you're determined to do everything you can to avoid catching it, or you're already infected and looking for the holy grail of cures, this is the guide for you.

-Not to suggest you're being dramatic or anything, but we should clarify that freshers' flu isn't really a form of flu after all.
-It's actually more just a bad case of the cold, although this doesn't take away from the fact it can make you feel really rubbish for a week or so.
+Not to suggest that you're being dramatic or anything, but we should clarify that freshers' flu isn't really a form of flu at all.
+It's actually more like a bad cold, although this doesn't take away from the fact it can make you feel really rubbish for a week or so.

-Just to get a bit science-y on you for a sec, the reason behind the dreaded illness is a mixture of physical and psychological factors, which combined together batter away at your immune system and make you feel rotten.
+The dreaded illness is a mixture of physical and psychological factors, which together batter away at your immune system and make you feel rotten.

-- Eating junk food –Whether it's due to the accumulation of ever-so-cruel hangovers or that you just can't be bothered cooking, eating loads of junk food and takeaways will only make you feel a whole lot worse.
+Whether it's due to the accumulation of ever-so-cruel hangovers or just the fact that you can't be bothered to cook, eating loads of junk food and takeaways will only make you feel worse.
 Get some decent food down you and give your body a chance to defend itself!

-- Alcohol – Drinking too much alcohol will weaken your defences to viruses.
-Maybe that next round isn't such a good idea?
+Drinking too much alcohol will weaken your defence against viruses.
+Maybe that next round isn't such a good idea after all.
 Tea, anyone?

-- Stress – Moving to a new place or being thrown into a completely new environment can be stressful in all sorts of ways.
-Whether you're feeling homesick or worried about making friends, don't ignore how you're feeling as it’ll only make you feel worse.
+Moving to a new place or being thrown into a completely new environment can be stressful in all sorts of ways.
+Whether you're feeling homesick or worried about making friends, don't ignore how you're feeling as it will only make you feel worse.

-As you might’ve noticed, a lot of these causes are kind of unavoidable during freshers' week, meaning that unless youresign yourself to hiding in your room for the foreseeable future, there's nothing you can do to protect yourself 100%.
+As you might have noticed, a lot of these causes are kind of unavoidable during freshers' week.
+So unless you resign yourself to hiding in your room for the foreseeable future, there's nothing you can do to completely protect yourself.

-However, just being aware of some of the causes and avoiding them if and when you can is a step in the right direction!
+But, just being aware of some of the causes and avoiding them if and when you can is a step in the right direction.

 Freshers' flu symptoms

-So how do you know if you have a dose of the freshers' flu?
-Well, if you do, chances are you will most likely know about it.
+How do you know if you have a dose of the freshers' flu?
+Well, if you do, chances are you'll already know about it.

-Just in case you're unsure of what’s making you feel rubbish, here's is a list of the most common freshers' flu symptoms:
+Just in case you're unsure, here's a list of the most common freshers' flu symptoms:

-Do you feel so cold that you've become permanently attached to your duvet, central heating and knitwear collection?
+Do you feel so cold that you've become permanently attached to your duvet, central heating and knitwear collection...?

-- Dry Cough – A big turn off if you're looking for love during freshers' week – particularly if it's new and persistent.
+A big turn-off if you're looking for love during freshers' week – particularly if it's new and persistent.

-At least people will be blessing you left, right and centre?
+At least people will be blessing you left, right and centre.

-- Headache – Scrap that, you don't want to communicate with anyone right now
+Scrap that, you don't want to communicate with anyone right now.

-- Grogginess – Fair play on managing to get so far with these symptoms.
+Fair play on managing to get this far on the list of symptoms.
 Bear with us, cures are next!

 Freshers' flu cures